jakenguyen0118/angry-birds/readme.md

 - Install and requuire any dependencies
 - Set up your file structure
     - Make the following directories:
-        - `routes`
         - `controllers`
         - `models`
     - Create your `server.js` file
 - Set up your `server.js` file.
-Require your packages, set up your app and view engine, and listen on your port.
+Require your packages, set up your app and listen on your port.

 ### Part 2 - Functionality